-‘Game Of Thrones’ Star Iain Glen Cast as Batman in ‘Titans’ Season 2
+‘Game Of Thrones’ Star Iain Glen Cast As Batman In ‘Titans’ Season 2

 This incarnation of Bruce Wayne definitely looks to be much older than previous versions.
 The most recent has been that of Ben Affleck in the DCEU movie, Justice League.
 Glen is a completely different choice than that of Affleck, and will seemingly play a much older Batman.

 It’s still unclear whether Glen will eventually suit up as Batman or not, as the story may just necessitate a Wayne story arc and not Batman himself.
-Although, Glen has shown that he doesn’t shy away from physically demanding performances if the story calls for it, having performed many fight sequences during his tenure on Game Of Thrones.
+Glen has shown that he doesn’t shy away from physically demanding performances if the story calls for it, having performed many fight sequences during his tenure on Game Of Thrones.

 Iain Glen can be seen next in the Game Of Thrones Season 8 premiere on April 14 on HBO.

-Titans Season 2 is set to premiere on DC Universe sometime in the Fall.
+Titans Season 2 is set to premiere on DC Universe sometime in the fall.